About RBAC permissions

 |Certificate requests||cert_requests||Accept and reject||accept_reject|

 Node groups in the node classifier are structured hierarchically; therefore, node group permissions inherit.
-Users who have specific permissions on a node group will implicitly receive the permissions on any child groups below that node group in the hierarchy.
+Users with specific permissions on a node group implicitly receive the permissions on any child groups below that node group in the hierarchy.

-Two types of permissions affect a node group: those that affect a group itself, and those that affect the nodes child groups.
-For example, giving a user the “Set environment” permission on a group will allow the user to set the environment for that group and all of its children.
-On the other hand, assigning “Edit child group rules” to a group will allow a user to edit the rules for any child group of a specified node group, but not for the node group itself.
+Two types of permissions affect a node group: those that affect a group itself, and those that affect the group’s child groups.
+For example, giving a user the “Set environment” permission on a group allows the user to set the environment for that group and all of its children.
+On the other hand, assigning “Edit child group rules” to a group allows a user to edit the rules for any child group of a specified node group, but not for the node group itself.
 This allows some users to edit aspects of a group, while other users can be given permissions for all children of that group without being able to affect the group itself.

 Grant edit permissions to users with create permissions